Startup Definitions

 SecuritiesAll types of equity or debt.

 Seed RoundThe first official equity funding stage.
-It typically represents the first official money that a business venture or enterprise raises.

 Seed StageEarly startup phase requiring seed funds to gain customer insights.